FLoRA: An Advanced AI-Powered Engine to Facilitate Hybrid Human-AI Regulated Learning: Innovative Features

 As shown in Figure \ref{fig:gpt_scaffolding_trigger}, learning conditions and critical SRL processes—collected through real-time analytics—are sent to the \flora system, which automatically generates a GenAI prompt using the relevant template.
+An example of a GenAI prompt is presented in Figure \ref{fig:genai_prompt_example}.
+In this template, the "Learning Conditions and SRL Process" section is dynamically generated, while the remaining components remain consistent across all instances.
 These prompts are then passed to GenAI to produce responses that become SRL scaffolding.
 The resulting feedback is delivered to students via the GenAI-based scaffolding tool, nudging them toward effective SRL processes with content tailored to their evolving needs (Figure \ref{fig:gpt_scaffolding_tool}).
 This integrated design—combining learning analytics with GenAI—offers clear advantages over rule-based scaffolding, which relies on a predetermined set of messages \citep{srivastava2022effects, van2023design}.
 Since rule-based systems require all potential messages to be predefined, addressing multiple learning conditions simultaneously becomes unwieldy and impractical due to the sheer complexity of enumerating possible rule combinations \citep{backhaus2017assessing}.